evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-views.md

 # The view mixin
-Just as with our serializers, to enable serializer extensions in our views, we'll need to apply a mixin - the `SerializerExtensionsAPIViewMixin` class.
+Just as with our serializers, our API views require a mixin to support the extensions - the `SerializerExtensionsAPIViewMixin` class.
 Your views will now look something like:

 ```py
 from rest_framework.generics import RetrieveAPIView